EthanCai/programming-learning-notes/projects-part-4.md

 ## Build

+- [Maven](http://maven.apache.org/): Apache Maven is a software project management and comprehension tool.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
 - [Gradle](http://gradle.org/): OPEN SOURCE BUILD AUTOMATION.
 Get started with: Java / JVM | Android | Native (C / C++) | Web and many more!
 - [Bazel](http://bazel.io/): Bazel is Google's own build tool, now publicly available in Beta.
 Bazel has built-in support for building both client and server software, including client applications for both Android and iOS platforms.
 It also provides an extensible framework that you can use to develop your own build rules.
 - [Cmake](https://cmake.org/): CMake is an open-source, cross-platform family of tools designed to build, test and package software.
 CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice.
 The suite of CMake tools were created by Kitware in response to the need for a powerful, cross-platform build environment for open-source projects such as ITK and VTK.